Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Introduction

+The cardinality growth order of AMs built by this procedure, however, causes severe computational drawbacks already for $d=2.$ This gives a strong practical motivation to construct low-cardinality admissible meshes, in particular optimal ones.

+It has been proved in \cite{LevSur} that for any compact polynomial determining $K \subset \C^d$ there exists an admissible mesh with $O((n \log n)^ d )$ cardinality, unfortunately the method relies on the determination of Fekete points, which are not known in general and whose construction is an extremely hard task.

+In order to build meshes with nearly optimal cardinality growth order one can restrict his attention to sets with simple geometry such as simplices, squares, balls and their images under any polynomial map (see for instance \cite{BCLSV10}) or can look at some specific geometric-analytic classes of sets; the present paper follows the latter idea.

+In \cite{KR13} the author proves that any compact star-shaped set $K \subset \R^d$ with Minkowski Functional (see for instance \cite[pg.
+6]{Br}) having $\alpha$-Lipschitz gradient has an admissible mesh $\{Y_n\}$ with

-In particular he notices that this implies the existence of optimal AMs for $\mathscr C^2$ convex bodies and the closure of any $\mathscr C^2$ star-shaped bounded domain.
+In particular he notices that this implies the existence of optimal AMs for the closure of any $\mathscr C^ 2$ star-shaped bounded domain.

-In the meanwhile of writing this paper we received a new preprint by A. Kro\'o where \cite[Theorem 3]{KR13} the Author improves his estimate \eqref{kroobound} by a smart use of Minkowski functional smoothness, he shows that such a new estimate is also sharp.
+While writing this paper we received a new preprint (now published) by A. Kro\'o where the author improves his estimate above by a fine use of Minkowski Functional smoothness; \cite[Theorem 3]{KR13}.

-In \cite{KRRE11} he also conjectured that \emph{any} real convex body has an optimal admissible mesh.
+In \cite{KRRE11} he also conjectured that any real convex body has an optimal admissible mesh.
 In this work we build such optimal admissible meshes on two relevant classes of compact sets.
-Here is the paper content.